berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

                  origin_upper_left
                  pixel_center_integer
        By default, gl_FragCoord assumes a lower-left origin for window coordinates and assumes pixel centers are located at half-pixel coordinates.
-For example, the (x, y) location (0.5, 0.5) is returned for the lower- left-most pixel in a window.
+For example, the (x, y) location (0.5, 0.5) is returned for the lower-left-most pixel in a window.
 The origin can be changed by redeclaring gl_FragCoord with the origin_upper_left identifier, moving the origin of gl_FragCoord to the upper left of the window, with y increasing in value toward the bottom of the window.
 The values returned can also be shifted by half a pixel in both x and y by pixel_center_integer so it appears the pixels are centered at whole number pixel offsets.
 This moves the (x, y) value returned by gl_FragCoord of (0.5, 0.5) by default, to (0.0, 0.0) with pixel_center_integer.

-                                                        65
-                                                                                    4 Variables and Types

        Redeclarations are done as follows
           in vec4 gl_FragCoord;               // redeclaration that changes nothing is allowed